Myndex/SAPC-APCA/README.md

     #234 vs #123  •  -1.6349191031377903
 ```

-Those should exercise the important constants.
+These exercise all the important constants.

 -----
 ## Miscellaneous